Worth the Splurge

 Restaurante Rosetta

 My take: One Michelin star inside a mansion on Colima in Roma Norte, high ceilings, plants climbing the walls, and one of the most beautiful dining rooms in the city.
-Chef Elena Reygadas blends Italian and Mexican in a way that feels completely natural.
-The ricotta ravioli with lemon sauce and the tagliatelle with chile de árbol are the pastas to order.
-After dinner go upstairs to Salón Rosetta for a drink.
+Chef Elena Reygadas blends Italian and Mexican naturally.
+Order the ricotta ravioli with lemon sauce and the tagliatelle with chile de árbol.
+Salón Rosetta is just upstairs for a drink, it sits above the restaurant and is another world.

 Trendy Vibes